 Accounting principles generally accepted in the United States of America require the disclosure of the fair value of financial instruments.
-Based on the lower interest rates, payment schedules, higher risk and a limited market for church loans, management of the Organization estimates the fair value at December 31, 2022 and 2021, to be \$37,612,185 and \$36,276,895, respectively, if it is forced to sell the loans in a secondary market.
+Based on the lower interest rates, payment schedules, higher risk and a limited market for church loans, management of the Organization estimates the fair value at December 31, 2023 and 2022, to be \$42,725,465 and \$37,612,185, respectively, if it is forced to sell the loans in a secondary market.
 It is management's belief that the properties and buildings that collateralize these loans, in the aggregate, have a fair value greater than the aggregate fair value of the loans.

-As of December 31, 2022 and 2021, commitments for future church loans of \$380,625 and \$1,651,400, respectively, have been approved by the Board of Directors of CB&LF.
+As of December 31, 2023 and 2022, commitments for future church loans of \$4,454,998 and \$517,025, respectively, have been approved by the Board of Directors of CB&LF.

 Note 6.
-Allowance on Church Building Loans Receivables
+Allowance for Credit Losses on Church Building Loans Receivables

-The following tables provide detail of the activity in the allowance for loan losses, by portfolio segment, for the years ended December 31:
+The following tables provide detail of the activity in the allowance for credit losses, by portfolio segment, for the years ended December 31: